-Details of 22 Schedule languages of India are as follows:

-- 1. Assamese: It is the official language of state Assam.
+- Indo- Aryan: Hindi, Sanskrit, Oriya, Bengali, Punjabi, Assamese, Nepali, Konkani, Kashmiri, and Urdu. - Dravidian: Tamil, Telugu, Malayalam, Kannada, and Tulu. - 3.
+Mongoloid: Garo, Tripura, Manipuri, and Bodo. - Tribal Language and Dialects: Mundari, Oraon, Santal, Gond, etc. - 22 Schedule languages of India are as follows: - 1.
+Assamese: It is the official language of state of Assam.
 It is an Indo-Aryan language.
 From the 13th century Assamese language has developed as a literature language.
 The script of this language is derived from the brahmi script.
-The evolution of the Assamese script is shown by the copper plate and rock inscription from 5th to 9th Assamese contain century. eight vowel phonemes and twenty-one consonant with two semi-vowel phonemes in the Standard Colloquial Assamese.
+The evolution of the Assamese script is shown by the copper plate and rock inscription from 5th to 9th century.
 57% of Assam state speaks in Assamese language.
 In many north eastern states mainly in Nagaland and Arunachal Pradesh this language is used as an interstate communication language. - 2.
-Bengali: It is the official language of west Bengal, which is also a leading Indo-Aryan language Bengali is one of the most advanced language of India.
-Bengali emerged as a separate language around 1000 A.D.it is spoken by more than 175 million people in Bangladesh and in eastern India.
+Bengali: It is the official language of west Bengal, which is also a leading Indo-Aryan language Bengali is one of the most popular and widely spoken language of India.
+Bengali emerged as a separate language around 1000